Costs of Hiring a Maid in Singapore

 - Other costs such as travelling, basic necessities: S$100/month

-*The standard levy is S$265, though many families in need of extra care – including those with Singaporean children – qualify for the concessionary rate of S$60.
+*The standard levy is S$300, though many families in need of extra care – including those with Singaporean children – qualify for the concessionary rate of S$60.
+The levy for your second and subsequent maid costs $450 each.

 In general, the employer should expect to pay total costs of at least S$1,300 (with levy concession – or around $1,500 without) per month for their FDW.
 This, of course, depends on the salary that you agreed upon, among other factors.
 If she is taking the children out every day, her local travel costs may be higher.